Frequently Asked Advising Questions

 A variety of scholarships are available.
 The Office of Student Financial Aid publishes a guidebook each spring.
 The college office has an application process that occurs each year during the month of January.
 Most academic departments have scholarships available to majors.
 Check with the department secretary.

-Permission for any overload must be obtained from the college office.
+Permission for any overload must be obtained from the college office on an Override Appeal form.
 Course registration in excess of 18 hours carries extra fees.
 Consult the Bursar’s Office for specific charges.

 Q. Will a 1-hour course fulfill a group degree requirement?

 Only courses listed as approved can be used to fulfill a group degree requirement in the College of Arts & Sciences.
 No 1-hour course, independent study courses or workshops are included in these lists of approved courses.

 Q. Can I appeal a 1 credit hour course fulfilling a group